 These ceremonies have two important functions:

-· To welcome and admit graduands on whom an award is to be conferred into the wider assembly of faculty and alumni from this and other institutions.
+- To welcome and admit graduates into the wider assembly of faculty and alumni from this and other institutions.

-1. All learners who successfully complete the academic requirements of a programme leading to a qualification are eligible to graduate from that programme of study.
+1. All learners who successfully complete the academic requirements of a programme of study leading to a qualification are eligible to graduate from that programme of study.
 Qualifications are conferred upon confirmation of successful completion of the programme requirements (per the relevant programme document)

 2. All graduands are required to wear academic regalia for the qualification they are graduating with.
 A hire fee will be charged.

 2.1.
-Graduands will wear the approved regalia for the highest qualification they are graduating for on that day.
+Graduands will wear the approved regalia for the highest qualification they are graduating with on that day.

 2.2.
-Where a double qualification of equal value is being awarded, the graduate may wear either approved regalia.
+Where a double qualification of equal value is being awarded, the graduand may wear either of the approved regalia.

-3. Learners can choose to graduate at any one of Otago Polytechnic Ltd’s ceremonies in Dunedin or Auckland.
+3. Learners can choose to graduate at any one of Otago Polytechnic Business Division’s ceremonies in Dunedin or Auckland.

-5. For process and procedures please refer to standard operating procedure (SOP) document Graduation Standard Operating Procedure (Appendix 1).
+4. For processes and procedures please refer to the standard operating procedure (SOP) document Graduation Standard Operating Procedure (Appendix 1).